Gavin Newsom Survives California Recall Vote After Larry Elder Made Like Trump and Cried ‘Fraud’ Beforehand

 After casting his own early ballot in Los Angeles County last week, Elder told reporters he believed “there might very well be shenanigans” in the election.

-During an NBC News interview on Monday, he continued to cast doubt over the election—even refusing to say whether or not he would accept the results if he lost.
+During an NBC News interview on Monday, he continued to cast doubt over the election—even refusing to say whether he would accept the results if he lost.

 “Let’s all work together to find out whether or not the election tomorrow is a fair election,” he said at the time.